mmrmas/DigitalOwnership/README.md

 - The token that runs IPtrade is IPT (address), the ownership token.

 ## Introduction
-Digital content is often shared in a way that ownership is implicitly transferred from the creator to a client.
-The following scenario's exemplify this:

-- An architect designs a house and shares a link of the design to their client.
-- A freelance composer submits a music file to a studio.
-- A patient receives health information by email.
-- A bank promotes a financial product to a client by email.

-In such cases, ownership is transferred in a trust-based manner, where two very important elements are often overlooked:
+Digital content is often sharedin a trust-based manner, where two very important elements are often overlooked:

 1. is the received document identical to the document that was sent?
 2. does the person who sent the document identify as the original owner of the document?